drashland/website-v2/docs/rhum/v2.x/2_tutorials/test_doubles/3_mocks.md

 used to verify behavior.
 If you want to verify state, then you should use a [Fake](/rhum/v2.x/tutorials/test-doubles/fakes).

+In this tutorial, you will learn how to create mocks:

+- One mock will return some value.
+- One mock will throw an error.

 ## Creating a Mock

 ### Without Constructor Arguments